Hi Theo, thanks for your interesting reply.

 MP II -- next to the top of the radiator at the passenger side, close to the transmission cooler lines

-MP III -- hidden below the jump post terminal assembly
+MP III -- hidden below the jump post terminal assembly.
+It provides ground for the ignition end stages.

 MP IV -- driver side footwell behind the parcel tray, near steering column